Curated Experiences

 Sarez Lake

-Sarez Lake was created in 1911 when a catastrophic earthquake triggered a landslide of an estimated six billion tonnes of material…
+Sarez Lake was born in 1911 when a catastrophic earthquake sent an estimated six billion tonnes of rock across the Murgab River, f…

 Tajikistan